hhajibadri/cse15l-lab-reports/lab3report/lab3report.md

 hugirhajibadri@Hugirs-MacBook-Pro docsearch %
 ```

 Using the "-l" option for grep means that any matches found will only result in printing the name and path of the file instead of the actual line where it finds the pattern.
 This could be useful if you are trying to find which files have a specific phrase, a practical example is if you are trying to search for code that you know contains a bug and you want a list of all the files that contain it so you can fix it.
+Found with "man grep".